homearanya/active-escapes/src/pages/tours/karkloof-falls2falls-trail.md

 featuredImage: ../../img/generic/PP-F2F.jpg

 longDescription:
-  - 'Immerse oneself in the natural splendour of the KZN Midlands: waterfalls, spectacular escarpment views, or ziplining through the forest canopy, this guided hike provides contrasting scenery with new surprises each day.'
+  - 'Immerse oneself in the natural splendour of the KZN Midlands: waterfalls, spectacular escarpment views, or ziplining through the forest canopy.
+This guided hike provides contrasting scenery with new surprises each day.'
-  - From highly vulnerable mist-belt forest, serene pastoral lands, and indigenous bushveld tree trails overlooking the mighty Umgeni valley gorge, you will be amazed at what the KZN Midlands has to offer.
+  - From highly vulnerable mist-belt forest, serene pastoral lands, and indigenous bushveld tree trails overlooking the mighty Umngeni gorge, you will be amazed at what the KZN Midlands has to offer.
   - As a three-day trail, it is a good option for a long weekend getaway, and brings an active offering to the Midlands Meander Route.
 fromPricing: R6000
 difficultyLevel: moderate